Paula Bennett says Winston Peters should stump up for Crown's legal costs over failed court action

-National Party deputy leader Paula Bennett says Winston Peters should repay taxpayers the cost of his failed court action - estimated to be more than $500,000.
+National Party deputy leader Paula Bennett says Winston Peters should repay taxpayers the cost of his failed court action - estimated to be more than $1 million.

 Meanwhile, the Serious Fraud Office (SFO) has confirmed it is on track to finish its investigation into the New Zealand First Foundation before the September election.